Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

-Got any long-term health problems?
-If you’re on a number of medications, you may find it challenging to organize what you take, the amounts taken, and when you take them.
-Thankfully, this spreadsheet takes away all the stress of managing your medication.
+Do you have any long-term health problems?
+If you’re on a number of medications, you may find it challenging to organize what you take, how much, and when you take them.

 Are you planning a vacation soon?
 It’s easy to fall into the quagmire of expense that comes with traveling.
-There are flights, hotels and food to pay for, and everything in between.
+There are flights, hotels, and food to pay for, plus everything in between.
 If you’re not careful, it’s really easy to find yourself paying more than you’ve intended to.
-Thankfully, this Travel Budget Worksheet makes it incredibly easy to keep on track of your expenses when you’re seeing the world.

 You don’t need a paper checkbook to take advantage of a checkbook register.
 In its simplest form, it allows you to track each and every incoming and outgoing payment, and then add (or subtract) that from a running total.
 This allows you to keep current on your checking account, and to avoid falling into the mire of debt.
 You can use paper for this, but why not try Excel?

-If you’re moving house, or renting out one of your spare rooms on AirBnB, you probably want to keep track of each and every item you have.
-This home inventory checklist makes it easy to see what you own, and what’s missing.
-And all from within an Excel spreadsheet.
+If you’re moving to a new house or renting out one of your spare rooms, you probably want to keep track of each and every item you have.
+This home inventory checklist makes it easy to see what you own, and what’s missing, all from within an Excel spreadsheet.

-If you’re on a highly restrictive diet, or if you’re just trying to cut down on food wastage, you’ll want to check out the meal planner spreadsheet.
-It allows you to organize breakfast, lunch, and dinner for a week, as well as your grocery list.
-And all from a single worksheet.
+If you’re on a highly restrictive diet or if you’re just trying to cut down on food wastage, you’ll want to keep a meal planner.

-The Continuous Monthly Calendar is a bit like the Yearly Planning Calendar, but with one major exception.
+The Continuous Monthly Calendar template is a bit like the Yearly Planning Calendar, but with one major exception.
 It doesn’t show any breaks between months.
 It’s all just one contiguous block.
-Just input the start date, and it will populate the cells with days and months.
+Just input the start year, month, and day, and it will populate the cells for you.